Jira analytics provides real-time intelligence for engineering teams. Our native integration allows you to explore insights with a 360-degree...

 You want to know if there is a dry spell of good news so you can huddle your team together.
 Company sentiment trend is further broken down to the level of individual channels.
 This gives you a possibility to drill down where the sentiment is originating, let it be a win or a negative upheaval.
 Tackle the dissatisfaction at the source, or share the good news where it didn't reach yet.

-You can try Flowtrace Slack analytics for free.
-It takes 2 minutes to install slack bot to your public channels and see how you can improve your Slack messaging culture.
+You can try Flowtrace Slack analytics for free on 5 channels of your choosing.
+It takes only 2 minutes to install slack bot to your public channels and see how you can improve your Slack messaging culture.
 Over time, you can follow the trends and see the impact what your and your team's actions have on the collaboration patterns.

 You can read more of our articles about communication transparency and collaboration analytics from our blog.